MPLS and GRE Tunnels

 • Tunnel Rx packet counters do not work when both segment routing MPLS and GRE coexist.

-• Hierarchical underlay ECMP could only impose same label stack on all connected next hop members (different label stacks for different NHs are not supported yet).
+Hierarchical underlay ECMP imposes the same label stack on all connected next-hop members.
+Different label stacks for different NHs are not supported).

-• SR MPLS PHP node does not add explicit NULL label while popping last label
+• SR MPLS PHP node does not add an explicit NULL label while popping the last label.

-• In cases where Nexus 9804 switches are interworking with a node which adds explicit NULL label when performing PHP, the TTL in NULL label shall be ignored if there is a valid label present after the NULL Label.
-TTL from valid label shall be used for TTL decrement.
+In scenarios where Nexus 9804 switches interoperate with a node that adds an explicit NULL label during PHP, the TTL ignores the NULL label if a valid label is present after the NULL Label.
+The TTL from valid label is used for TTL decrement.

 Configuring Segment Routing MPLS and GRE